jadewebb/Document_RAG/README.md

 # Document Q&A with RAG

-Perform RAG with Gemini 3 Flash and evaluate using single topic Q&A
+Perform document RAG with Gemini 3 Flash and evaluate using single topic Q&A

 ## Dataset
 Single-Topic RAG Evaluation Dataset from Kaggle https://www.kaggle.com/datasets/samuelmatsuoharris/single-topic-rag-evaluation-dataset